AaronLieb/AaronLieb/README.md

 ## About Me

 I'm currently a 4th year at CSU Fullerton studying CS
-I'm the Special Events Lead fo acmCSUF, the largest tech community at CSUF
+I'm the Special Events Lead of acmCSUF, the largest tech community at CSUF
 This past Summer I was an SDE intern at Amazon

 ## Interests